 ASSOCIATE'S DEGREE R.N.
 STUDENTS OR DIPLOMA PREPARED PROFESSIONAL R.N.S - B.S.N.
-OR B.S.N./M.S.
-PROGRAMS:
+PROGRAM:

-- 2.5 G.P.A.; under 2.5, may be admitted on a discretionary basis to the B.S.N. program only.
-3.0 G.P.A. is required for admission to all B.S.N/M.S. programs. - Current unrestricted R.N. license.
+- 2.5 G.P.A.; under 2.5, may be admitted on a discretionary basis to the B.S.N. program only. - Current unrestricted R.N. license in New York State or in Ontario if Canadian.